 Taking care of a baby is physically and emotionally tiring, especially soothing a distressed baby.
-It's important that you ask for help when you need it and get to take a break.
-You need a chance to rest or a break.
+You need a chance to rest or have a break.
+Ask for help when you need it.

-- Take time out for yourself – go for a walk, meet friends or have a bath while someone else looks after your baby.
+Take time out for yourself – go for a walk, meet friends or have a nap or shower while someone else looks after your baby.

 Interacting with your baby